| On

 audience and for thinking about the Czech traditions that

 the people hold so dear in Wilber.
+I was

 excited by all this news and now I wanted to see Hrabal’s